reahl/reahl/reahl-doc/doc/whatchanged.rst

 backwards-compatible with previous versions.
 Everything what was deprecated in older versions is removed now.

+Infrastructure
+ :code:`ReahlApplication` (which is used to fire up you app via WSGI) was renamed to |ReahlWSGIApplication|.

 Internationalisation
   :code:`Translator` was renamed to :class:`~reahl.component.i18n.Catalogue`.